 With his mouth half-full, Sano cleared his throat and spoke to Yiling.
 “Um, excuse me, but who are you?”

 Yiling regarded them once again, and Anina was grateful that part of her hair still covered her unnatural eye.
 She wondered if Yiling was blind there.
 “The stories were close about who I am,” Yiling answered.
 “The last paramount chief of Katam was my father.
-I was born mere days before King Bunawi attacked and conquered the chiefdom.”
+I was born mere days before Bunawi attacked and conquered the chiefdom.”

 Anina almost spat out the food in her mouth.
 None of the reports about the paramount chief's cowardly retreat had mentioned a child!